Skip to Content

 Nylon’s Hygroscopic Nature

-Nylon is well known to be able to absorb moisture from the environment, which can affect its performance slightly, and this is something to keep in mind for outdoor or damp environments.
+Nylon is well known to absorb environmental moisture, which can slightly affect its performance; this is something to keep in mind for outdoor or damp environments.

 PU’s Better Moisture Resistance

-The success of many products often resides on the impact of the environmental conditions associated with the application.
-Careful consideration should be given to not only the forces of an application, but also the environmental conditions.
-Specific combinations of conditions can result in problems such as rapid hydrolysis, discoloration, accelerated aging and cracking.
+The success of many products often depends on the impact of environmental conditions associated with their use.
+Careful consideration should be given not only to the forces of an application but also to the environmental conditions.
+Certain combinations of conditions can lead to issues such as rapid hydrolysis, discolouration, accelerated ageing, and cracking.

 Chemical Compatibility

-For their chemical compatibility, here they differ by:
+For their chemical compatibility, they differ in the following ways:

 Exposure to Oils, Fuels, and Solvents

-Nylon for example, gives you excellent chemical resistance, especially against oils and fuels, and it is a great option for automotive applications and environments where chemical exposure is more common due to this.
+Nylon, for example, offers excellent chemical resistance, especially against oils and fuels, and is a strong option for automotive applications and environments where chemical exposure is common.

 Which Tube to Use in Harsh Environments

-Consequently, if you are dealing with lots of chemicals, PU Hose is also a solid option.
-That is because it has excellent chemical compatibility and is suitable for various applications, including cleaning systems and lab environments.
+Consequently, if you are handling many chemicals, PU Hose is also a solid option.
+That is because it has excellent chemical compatibility and is suitable for a range of applications, including cleaning systems and laboratory environments.

 Weight and Density